 Guidance and Support

 Our modern campuses are equipped with top of the range facilities and resources to make your learning experience the very best it can be.
-Whilst you study at the College you’ll be well supported by lecturers and guidance staff, who are there to guide and advise you during your time with us.
-In addition to this, you can also seek assistance from the College’s International Student Adviser, who will be more than happy to help you on a range of matters related to living and studying in the UK.
+Whilst you study at the College you’ll be well supported by lecturers and guidance staff, as well as our team of Student Advisers, who should be your first point of contact for any enquiries.
+Our Advisers will be more than happy to help you on a range of matters related to living and studying in the UK.
 Some common requests for information include:

 - Student Visa Information